eugenmihailescu/mysql-to-postgres/README.md

 and run the `bin/console db:mysql-script` command using the syntax shown by help.

 ##### Migrating the MySql database to Postgres SQL server

+The following information are required to migrate the MySQL database to a PostgreSQL target server:
+- the MySQL connection parameters described above
+- Host name/IP address and the port number of the target PostgreSQL server
+- PostgreSQL user name and password
+- optionally you may specify to attempt to `DROP` the target tables if they already exists, regardless of the option you set at MySQL source options
+- optionally you may choose to `TRUNCATE` the existent data within the PostgreSQL database before `INSERT`
+- optionally you may choose to ignore the errors that may occur while running the migration script.
+This is desirable in case you are very-very disperate although this is not recommended
+- optionally you may choose to run the whole migration enclosed within a SQL transaction.
+This will guarantee that either all statements are successfully executed otherwise the whole batch will be rolled-back

+You can migrate the MySQL source database to a PostgreSQL target server using any of the following methods:
 - If you are using the WUI then fill out the MySql and Postgres SQL connection parameters then click the `Migrate data` button.
 - If you are using the CUI then run the following command at your terminal:
 ```bash